 The 10th Kingdom largely avoided this... an exceptional feat for a 10-hour miniseries about fairy tales.
 But in certain places, the sappiness factor was cranked Up to Eleven.
 See also: Hearts and butterflies swarming through the air in Kissing Town under a pink, heart-shaped moon.
 Insulin, STAT.
 Add in the literal Love Is in the Air, most exemplified by the massive pink heart which appears over Wolf and Virginia's head as they share their first kiss, and the little Cupid girl skipping through the streets dispensing fortunes, and... yeah.

-Also from Seinfeld, a surprisingly straight example; for a show centered on four cynical Jerkasses (although Kramer and occasionally Elaine could be very well-meaning), some of the child characters who appeared now and then could be pretty sugary.
+A surprisingly straight example, for a show centered on four cynical Jerkasses (although Kramer and occasionally Elaine could be very well-meaning); some of the child characters who appeared now and then could be pretty sugary.
 One example being the boy in the hospital Kramer accidentally donated the Yankee birthday card to in the episode "The Wink."

 The BBC's Robin Hood occasionally strays into this sort of territory with its uplifting messages and such.
 Then the writers, in their infinite wisdom, decided to have an episode filling in Robin and Guy's backstory.
 Cue Child!Robin developing his addiction to vomit-inducingly-noble stances while throwing out tax collectors.

 This trope is a staple of a video known as the Palate Cleanser on Web Soup, which immediately follows the segment "Things You Can't Un-See."